AD-Blue/AD-Blue/README.md

 <br/>

 ## ✨ My Experience
+I'm currently working at [Clio](https://www.clio.com/ca/) as a full stack developer.
+I'm working with Ruby on Rails and React.

 I've previously worked at [Neo Financial](https://www.neofinancial.com/) as a full stack developer.
 I mainly worked with React, NextJS, Typescript, GraphQL, and MongoDB.

 <br/>